 Twenty years on from 1916 was this the legal declaration of the republic proclaimed on the steps of the GPO?
 Not quite.

 The Oireachtas also passed an External Relations Act which stipulated that “so long as Saorstát Éireann [i.e. the Irish Free State] is associated with the [other member nations of the Commonwealth], and so long as the King is recognized by those nations… for the purpose of the diplomatic appointments and consular representatives… the King so recognized… may act on behalf of Saorstát Éireann.”

 Was the Free State a republic or a monarchy many wondered?

 De Valera’s new 1937 Constitution of Ireland declared the state a “sovereign, independent, democratic state” but not a republic.
 The new President of Ireland seemed to be the head of state but the new King George VI still signed international treaties of Ireland’s behalf and issued letters of credence to Irish diplomats just as his father had done before him.

 Ireland remained a member of the Commonwealth but no longer went to Imperial Conferences.
 John Dulanty attended meetings for Commonwealth High Commissioners but admitted to feeling “like a whore at a Christening”.
 Ireland was, in Churchill’s words, “neither in nor out of the Empire.”

-The Republic of Ireland Act 1948 passed with cross party support, although Dev - then in opposition - said it would be better to wait until a 32-county republic could be proclaimed.
+The Republic of Ireland Act of 1948 passed with cross-party support, although Dev - then in opposition - said it would be better to wait until a 32-county republic could be proclaimed.

 The Act came into effect on Easter Monday 1949.
-33 years since the Easter Rising the state was now a fully-fledged legal republic and a member of neither the British Empire nor Commonwealth.
+33 years after the Easter Rising the state was now a fully-fledged legal republic and a member of neither the British Empire nor the Commonwealth.

 Here’s British Pathe news footage of the big news: